ara3d/bim-open-schema/README.md

 * Valentin Noves - e-verse
 * Yskert Schindel - Vyssuals

-We have an active [Discord server and discussion forum](https://discord.gg/u3MtaAASGu) that you can also join.
+We have an active Discord server and discussion forum that you can join if you are interested.
+Just send us an [email request](mailto:info@ara3d.com)

 ## 💼 Commercial Support and Services